Daniel David Palmer: Spiritualism

-As an active spiritist, D.D.
-Palmer said he "received chiropractic from the other world" from a deceased medical physician named Dr. Jim Atkinson.
+As an active spiritist, D. D. Palmer said he "received chiropractic from the other world" from a deceased physician named Dr. Jim Atkinson.

-According to his son, B.J.
-Palmer, "Father often attended the annual Mississippi Valley Spiritualists Camp Meeting where he first claimed to receive messages from Dr. Jim Atkinson on the principles of chiropractic."
+According to his son B. J. Palmer, "Father often attended the annual Mississippi Valley Spiritualists Camp Meeting where he first claimed to receive messages from Dr. Jim Atkinson on the principles of chiropractic."

 He regarded chiropractic as partly religious in nature.
-At various times he wrote:
+At various times, he wrote: